joebew42/elixir_cqrs_es_example/README.md

 ## DOING

+- What to test for the `CommandHandler`?
-- CommandHandler and EventHandler are too big and quite difficult to test.
+- CommandHandler is too big and quite difficult to test.
-  - Probably is better to decouple the logic from the implementation (GenServer)
-  - Have different command handler based on the command
-  - Have different event handler based on the event
-  - Consider to use [Task](https://hexdocs.pm/elixir/Task.html)s
+  - Consider to use [Task](https://hexdocs.pm/elixir/Task.html)s to run commands

 ## Questions & TODOs

+- There is some duplicated code in the command handlers tests (e.g., `expect_never` and some aliases and imports)
+- Could we consider to introduce an AccountRepository to hide the detail about the EventStore in the command handlers?
-- Introduce GUID for the aggregateId
+- Introduce the use of a GUID for the aggregateId
 - Should the EventDescriptor have the aggregateId?
 - Consider to return the changes from the first to the latest, and also following this order in the event store
 - Probably the InMemoryEventStore is the EventStore itself.
 What should change is where the event descriptors are stored.
 Think about it!
+- EventHandler is too big and quite difficult to test.
+  - Probably is better to decouple the logic from the implementation (GenServer)
+  - Have different event handler based on the event
+  - Consider to use [Task](https://hexdocs.pm/elixir/Task.html)s
 - Consider to save the latest version as a detail for the read model
 - Improve the setup of the acceptance test
 - Should the `CommandHandler` return errors?